slackapi/java-slack-sdk/docs/guides/getting-started-with-bolt-socket-mode.md

 # run the main function
 gradle run
 ```

-...
-Did you see the message saying "**⚡️ Bolt app is running!**" in stdout?

-If yes, that's all settled! 🎉

 From here, all you need to do is write code and restart the app.
 Enjoy Bolt app development in Kotlin! 👋